AliciaMMorgan/Operational-Excellence-Toolkit/README.md

 # Operational-Excellence-Toolkit
-Artifacts from your project/program and enterprise experience through cross-sector collaboration.
+Artifacts, frameworks, and insights from cross-industry project and program management — spanning aviation and defense, nonprofit leadership, and enterprise innovation.